 “Alongside achieving reduced or normal HbA1C (the measure of blood-sugar control), many are able to reduce or even remove their medications.”

-Caryn cautions that if opting for a low-carb diet for diabetes it’s best to do so in conjunction with a low-carb-specialist dietitian, registered nutritionist or a medical professional to ensure that it’s done properly and that medications are adjusted safely.
+Caryn cautions that if opting for a low-carb diet for diabetes it’s best to do so in conjunction with a low-carb-specialist dietitian, registered nutritionist, or a medical professional to ensure that it’s done properly and that medications are adjusted safely.

 Keto Gluten-Free Diet Reduces Migraines And Abdominal Pain

 After going gluten free, Kerry discovered that eating a ketogenic diet helped her still further.
-“I found that losing a significant amount of weight (22kg) helped with the period migraines (in part due to raised levels of oestrogen in my fat cells).”
+“I found that losing a significant amount of weight (22kg) helped with the period migraines (in part due to raised levels of estrogen in my fat cells).”

 It was a happy coincidence when Kerry found that going gluten free and ketogenic also stopped her migraines, as her migraine medication did not agree with her.

-“I have tried using migraine preventative medication in the past.
+“I have tried using migraine-preventative medication in the past.
 Both times with terrible side effects (in differing ways).”

-Kerry did her own research to solve her health conditions and puts her success down to eating a healthy, mostly (but not exclusively) ketogenic diet: “I googled diets that help migraines.
+Kerry did her own research to solve her health conditions and put her success down to eating a healthy, mostly (but not exclusively) ketogenic diet: “I googled diets that help migraines.
 I found details about keto being effective but I was traveling so much for work that staying in the metabolic state would have been problematic.

 “So I went with the migraine diet which is very low carb with plenty of veg and omega 3, whilst being careful of omega 6 and sugar intake.”